mozmeao/platform-docs/docs/abtest.md

 Send the experiment view events to GA with the event name `experiment_view`.
 The `id` of all variants should be the same and all `variant` values should be unique.

-Make sure any buttons and interaction which are being compared as part of the test will report into `GA (Google Analytics)`{.interpreted-text role="abbr"}.
+Make sure any buttons and interaction which are being compared as part of the test will report into GA.

 ``` javascript
 if (href.indexOf('v=a') !== -1) {